KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ## Performance Improvements

-Let's take a look at the query plan for one of our views:
+Here is the query plan for one of our views:

 {% highlight sql %}
 EXPLAIN SELECT * FROM logblog.public_article_view;